-The Action Research Community
+Our Action Research Community (ARC)

-Within a distributed leadership framework and Learning Circle approach, the first phase focused on the creation of the STAR ARNA ARC website (2017-18) Margaret Riel coordinates development of the website.
-The second phase has included the translation of the website into Spanish with the help of Clotilde Lomeli Agruel and Laura Dina, the construction of the STAR ARNA ARC Blog (April 2019) coordinated by Kathy Shafer and Jennifer Robin, and the development of the ARNA-STAR ARC Newsletter (May 2019) with Teri Marcos, Linda Purrington and Clotilde Lomeli Agruel as Editors.
+The third phase (2019-20) Extended Reach - evolved with the construction of the STAR ARNA ARC Blog (April 2019) coordinated by Kathy Shafer and the development of the STAR ARNA ARC Newsletter (May 2019) with Teri Marcos, Linda Purrington and Clotilde Lomeli Agruel as Editors.

 Meet the Leaders of the STAR ARC: